Infoteam-DataScience/TransferLearning/README.md

 ### 2.1.
 Application

-The usage of the console application is quite simple by providing an image filepath as the only argument.
+The usage of the console application is quite simple by providing an image file path as the only argument.
 ```
 python classify.py <image-filename>
 ```